Contents: Examination ↡ Replacement ↡

 2. Remove the camshaft cover as described in paragraph 4.

-3. Using a socket wrench on the crankshaft pulley/damper hub bolt, turn the crankshaft to gradually see the entire chain on the camshaft sprocket.
+3. Using a socket wrench on the crankshaft pulley/vibration damper hub bolt, turn the crankshaft to gradually expose the entire chain to the camshaft sprocket.

-4. The chain should be replaced if the sprocket or chain is worn (manifested by increased longitudinal play between the links and increased noise during operation).
+4. The chain should be replaced if the sprocket or chain is worn out (manifests itself in increased longitudinal play between the links and increased noise during operation).
 It is recommended to replace the chains every time the engine is disassembled.
-Note that rollers can be worn out on a worn chain.
+Note that the rollers on a worn chain may be worn out.
 To avoid problems in the future, if there is any doubt about the condition of the chain, replace it.

 Replacement

-Note: Removing the chain using the above method involves using a portable electric grinder to cut one of the chain links.
-Before starting work, make sure that you have access to this tool and a new chain and connecting link.
+Note: Removing the chain using this method requires using a portable electric grinder to cut one of the chain links.
+Before you begin, make sure you have access to this tool and a new chain and connecting link.

 5. Disconnect the negative battery terminal.

-6. Follow the steps described in paragraphs.
-1 and 2.
+6. Follow the steps described in steps 1 and 2.

 7. Remove the spark plugs as described in Chapter 1A.